Alex Diab

 Alexander Michael Diab (born April 25, 1997) is an American artistic gymnast.
-He is a still rings specialist and is a member of the United States men's national gymnastics team.
+He is a still rings specialist and is a member of the United States men's national artistic gymnastics team.
 He was an alternate for the 2020 Summer Olympics.
-Diab was a member of Illinois Fighting Illini men's gymnastics team from 2016 to 2019, where he won 44 career event titles, and set a program record with 31 career still rings titles.
-He also is a two time NCAA National Champion on still rings, and a six-time NCAA All-American.
+Diab was a member of the Illinois Fighting Illini men's gymnastics team from 2016 to 2019, where he won 44 career event titles and set a program record with 31 career still rings titles.
+He is also a two-time NCAA National Champion on still rings and a six-time NCAA All-American.

-Personal life
+Early life and education

-Diab was born in Hinsdale, Illinois to Mark and Jennifer Diab.
-His father Mark was an Iowa State gymnast from 1981 to 1986 and was the Male Athlete of the Year in 1986.
+Diab was born in Glen Ellyn, Illinois, to Mark and Jennifer Diab.
+His father, Mark, was an Iowa State Cyclones men's gymnastics team member from 1981 to 1986 and was the Male Athlete of the Year in 1986.
 He attended Glenbard West High School.
-He also has a sister, Maddie Diab, who also competes for Iowa State.
+He also has a sister, Maddie Diab, who also competed for the Iowa State Cyclones women's gymnastics team.